micmejia/bible-dump/NKJV/Romans/Rom 16.md

 who risked their own necks for my life, to whom not only I give thanks, but also all the churches of the Gentiles.

 ###### 5
 Likewise _greet_ the church that is in their house.
-Greet my beloved Epaenetus, who is the firstfruits of [^a]Achaia to Christ.
+Greet my beloved Epaenetus, who is the firstfruits of Achaia to Christ.

 ###### 6
 Greet Mary, who labored much for us.